2010 UCF Knights football team: Kansas State

-In a game where the UCF defense proved dominant on the field while the offense struggled, the Wildcats orchestrated a late 4th quarter comeback scoring two touchdowns, including the winning TD with 24 seconds left on the clock.
+In a game where the UCF defense proved dominant on the field while the offense struggled, the Wildcats orchestrated a late 4th quarter comeback, scoring two touchdowns, including the winning TD with 24 seconds left on the clock.
 In his second game as the starting quarterback, Jeff Godfrey rushed for 99 yards, and went 8-for-18 for 92 yards.
 Godfrey passed Daunte Culpepper's career rushing record of 95 yards with his performance.
 Ronnie Weaver had 22 carries for 130 rushing yards, including one touchdown.
 Nick Cattoi was 2-for-4, missing 23-yard and 42-yard field goals.

-With the loss, UCF now holds a 2–23 record against opponents from BCS automatic qualifying conferences since joining the FBS in 1996.
+With the loss, UCF held a 2–23 record against opponents from BCS automatic qualifying conferences since joining the FBS in 1996.